|Title:||Partners United for Research Pathways Oriented to Social Justice in Education|

 Partner Institution: Florida Agricultural and Mechanical University

-The new Partners United for Research Pathways Oriented to Social Justice in Education (PURPOSE) training program at Florida Statue University (FSU) and Florida Agricultural and Mechanical University (FAMU) will provide undergraduate juniors and first year masters students with experiences in conducting education research while preparing participants for doctoral study.
+The new Partners United for Research Pathways Oriented to Social Justice in Education (PURPOSE) training program at Florida Statue University (FSU) and Florida Agricultural and Mechanical University (FAMU) will provide upper-level undergraduate and first year masters students with experiences in conducting education research while preparing participants for doctoral study.
 The training program will include faculty and students from both universities.
 Over the course of the five-year grant, PURPOSE will offer up to 56 students one-year fellowships.

 The PURPOSE training program's P–20 theme focuses on researching social justice issues within educational contexts.
 As part of the year-long training program, fellows will receive training in education research, conduct research with faculty mentors, and receive assistance in applying to doctoral study.
 Throughout the year fellows will participate in proseminars, within which they will learn about social justice issues.
 They will also learn about the graduate school application process and integrate learning from their research experiences.